delia-li/portfolio/_projects/(1) Rate My Transit.md

 ---
 name: Rate My Transit
-tools: [Mobile Design, Public Transit, Social Media]
+tools: [App Design, Public Transit, Social Media]
 image: ../rmt_assets/cover.png
 description: A mobile app that provides real time updates on travel conditions from the local transit community.
 Using Rate My Transit, transit users share information with each other to improve the experience for all riders.
 project_date: January 1, 2024 - February 1, 2024